MicrosoftDocs/PowerShell-Docs/dsc/pull-server/secureMOF.md

 ## Setting up decryption

-Before [`Start-DscConfiguration`](https://technet.microsoft.com/library/dn521623.aspx) can work, you have to tell the Local Configuration Manager on each target node which certificate to use to decrypt the credentials, using the CertificateID resource to verify the certificate’s thumbprint.
+Before [`Start-DscConfiguration`](https://technet.microsoft.com/library/dn521623.aspx) can work, you have to tell the Local Configuration Manager on each target node which certificate to use to decrypt the credentials, using the CertificateID resource to verify the certificate's thumbprint.
 This example function will find the appropriate local certificate (you might have to customize it so it will find the exact certificate you want to use):

 ```powershell
 # Get the certificate that works for encryption